Raleigh CWRT Monthly Meeting Presentation Video Archive

 - 2023-03-13: Jim McKee, M.A., in person (with simultaneous Zoom recording), speaking on the topic Abraham Lincoln and the Fort Anderson Flag - A Flag That Might Have Changed U.S. History

-- 2023-02-13: Michael Briggs, in person (with simultaneous Zoom recording), speaking on the topic Guilford Under the Stars and Bars
+- 2023-02-13: C. Michael Briggs, in person (with simultaneous Zoom recording), speaking on the topic Guilford Under the Stars and Bars – The Guns from Guilford County

-- 2023-01-09: Wade Sokolosky, Col. U.S. Army (Ret.), in person (with simultaneous live Zoom session), speaking on the topic Confederate Hospitals in North Carolina -- Due to technical difficulties, no video was captured
+- 2023-01-09: Wade Sokolosky, Col. U.S. Army (Ret.), in person (with simultaneous Zoom recording), speaking on the topic Confederate Hospitals in North Carolina; due to technical difficulties, no video was captured)

 - 2022-11-14: Tom Elmore, in person (with simultaneous Zoom recording), speaking on the topic The Burning of Columbia, SC, Feb.
 17th, 1865